 Photo Editing & Photos

 When you spend hours writing something useful for your customers, it’s discouraging if no one ever reads it.
 Eye-catching images can make the difference between your content getting clicks or getting yawns.
-Below are some tools that we use to make our materials more visually appealing.
+Below are some of the best tools for marketing teams.
+We frequently use these graphics tools to make our materials more visually appealing.

 When posting on social media, writing our articles, and including images on our site, we make sure to use our own pictures or photos that are licensed under the Creative Commons Zero (CC0), such as those from Pexels.
 They provide over 30,000 free high quality and completely free stock photos.
 The photos are tagged for easy search and approximately 3,000 new high-resolution images are added every month.
 The site claims to “hand-pick” their photos from uploads by photographers in their community or sourced from sites like Unsplash, Gratisography, Little Visuals, which are all free stock photo sites.

 Don’t know how to use Photoshop?
 No worries!
-With PicMonkey, you can edit or touch up images online for free and quickly create graphic designs and collages with its design tools.
-Their best features are found in the paid premium version, which includes exclusive effects, “Primo” touch-up tools, and “extra-fabulous” fonts.
+With PicMonkey, you can edit or touch up images online and quickly create graphic designs and collages with its design tools.
+Its main functions used to be largely free, but—bad news to you freeloaders out there—it seems that there is no longer any free level.
+Now they offer a 7-day free trial.

 For more free, high-resolution photos we also turn to Unsplash, which was founded three years ago as a Tumblr blog.

 Buffer has some of the same functions as HootSuite.
 It allows you to schedule posts to go out on social media automatically.
 Buffer may be easier to learn how to use for some versus Hootsuite.
-One of the only drawbacks is that with the free version, you have a limit on how many posts you can schedule in your queue.
 Buffer also has a great blog that often offers free social media templates and tips.
-While browsing the web, you can add content you find online to your queue through browser extensions and mobile apps.
-We can’t tell you the best tool for your needs; just be aware that one may suit you better than the other.
-Carefully test their relative strengths.
+While browsing the web, Buffer allows you to add content you find online to your social media publishing queue through browser extensions and mobile apps.
+But one thing that is pretty annoying is that even when using the Buffer Pro paid version, in order to export your posts with click and interaction data (which seems like it should be a pretty basic feature), you need to upgrade to Buffer Analyze.
+Still, we currently use Buffer and highly recommend it.

 Want to know what hashtags related to your market are trending?
 Use Hashtagify to research the appropriate hashtags to use in your marketing messages.